liufengyun/capability-thesis/slides/slides.md

 ---------------------

-An environment with *uninhabited* types is always **actually** effect-safe, as it means the function never be actually called.
+An environment with *uninhabited* types is always **actually** effect-safe, as it means the function can never be actually called.

 ```Scala
 def bar(f: Int -> IO, x: Int) = print(f x, "hello, world!")